geudde/attic-chest/pages/03.season-2/16.meeting-28/08.epistle/docs.md

 &emsp;At length behold o’er every head
 Her shade the peaceful Olive spread
-The Douglass safe from future harms
+The Douglas safe from future harms
 And Malcolm blest in Ellen’s charms
-Thus on our Sovereign’s natal day
+Thus on our sovereign’s natal day
 The hours shall swiftly pass away
-While Great R.A.’s together dine
+While great R.A.’s together dine
 And drink his health in floods of wine
-And Lords and Knights, and Squires resort
+And lords and knights, and squires resort
-With Swords and Bags to George’s court
+With swords and bags to George’s court
 And maids and matrons gaily drest
 In monstrous hoop and narrow vest
 Their head with pendant lappets graced
 With gorgeous stomachers their waist
-The Ancient Gothic rich Costume
+The ancient Gothic rich costume
-Of Gala days in regal room
+Of gala days in regal room
 While there in loyal pomp the throng
 Unheeding hear the laureats song
 Delighted we’ll remain at home
-Or seek my Sister’s neighbouring dome
+Or seek my sister’s neighbouring dome
-And Fancy from our lowly bower
+And fancy from our lowly bower
 Shall waft our mind to Stirling’s tower
 For us shall deck the regal hall
 For us shall frame the midnight ball
 While we around in wonder gaze
 As Ellen threads the dance’s maze
 While all the brave, the good, the wise
-Of Ancient Days before us rise
+Of ancient days before us rise
-And Eve like this, dear maid will seem
+And eve like this, dear maid will seem
-A sweet enchanting Fairy dream
+A sweet enchanting fairy dream
 One that full oft with pleasure new
-Delighted Memory shall review.
+Delighted memory shall review.